SumoLogic/sumologic-documentation/docs/manage/connections-integrations/servicenow/launch-investigations.md

 1. Run a query from the **Search** page.
 1. In the results pane click **Messages**.
 1. Select the text in a message that you'd like to investigate in ServiceNow.
-1. When the Launch in Service Now menu appears, choose a Connection name.
+1. When the **Launch in ServiceNow** menu appears, choose a Connection name.
 Then choose the type of event the text represents: Alert, Incident, or Change Request.

 When ServiceNow opens, you can begin your investigation.

 ## Start a Sumo Logic investigation from ServiceNow

-In ServiceNow you can click on a link to jump right to the search that triggered the Alert, Incident, or Change Request.
+In ServiceNow, you can click on a link to jump right to the search that triggered the Alert, Incident, or Change Request.

 To launch a Sumo Logic investigation from ServiceNow: